Our customers have been hired by:

 How to List Microsoft Office Skills on a Resume

-1. Put your MS Office skills in a resume skills section: list only those MS Office abilities you possess.
+- Put your MS Office skills in a resume skills section.

-First, create a master list of all the MS Office skills you think you have.
+First, our candidate created a master list of all the MS Office skills they had.

-Then, read the job offer carefully and highlight the skills they’re looking for.
+Then, read the job offer carefully and highlighted critical skills.